citp/privacy-policy-historical/p/pl/plu/plus.net.md

 ### When you browse the Plusnet website:

   * **What we collect:** we record how you use our website (for example, where you accessed it from, where you go on our website and how long you stay on each page).
 We also collect information on the browsers and operating system you use.
-This information is anonymised so it is not linked to you specifically and isn't used to identify you.

   * **Why we collect it:** we do this so we can see whether there are problems in how people navigate around our website and work to improve the experience of using our website.
+When we collect this information we may associate it with a unique identifier so we can link together all the ways you interact with us and our site (for example so we can tell if a particular part of our website isn't helpful, as people who visit it tend to call us afterwards).